-Another big push in the DDR field focuses on stopping tumors from becoming resistant to common DDR inhibitors such as PARP inhibitors.
+Another big push in the field focuses on stopping tumors from becoming resistant to common DDR inhibitors.
 In January, the Hungarian startup Turbine nailed €5.7M in a pre-Series A round.
 The company uses computational simulations and artificial intelligence to discover drugs that can overcome resistance to PARP inhibitors.

 “In addition, many universities have had to stop laboratory science work, and many of the DDR inhibitors in development have come out of key academia and industry partnerships, so again there will have been a slowing to movement forwards in the field.”